Content Related Links

 Find My Past is a family history resource available in Central and all Community Libraries.
-Please note that unfortunately British Newspapers along with records from Ireland, USA, Australia and New Zealand are not included in the library subscription.

 The British Newspaper Archive contains millions of pages of historical news content, including both the Aberdeen Journal (1798 - 1950) and Evening Express (1879 - 1954).
 Accessing the resource is free within libraries, but users will need to register on the website first.